Growth Mindset and Metacognition: How They Work Together

 A growth mindset isn't just about positive thinking.
 It is about understanding that the brain is like a muscle that grows stronger with use.
 When learners are encouraged to focus on the process of learning, rather than just the outcome, they are more likely to develop a growth mindset.
 This can lead to increased motivation, resilience, and academic achievement.

-Teachers can foster a growth mindset by praising effort and strategies, not just innate ability.
+Teachers can build a growth mindset by praising effort and strategies, not just innate ability.
 Providing opportunities for learners to reflect on their learning process is also helpful.
 Furthermore, it is important to create a classroom culture where mistakes are seen as valuable learning experiences.
 This helps learners feel safe to take risks and challenge themselves.

 For example, instead of saying "You're so smart!" when a learner answers a question correctly, a teacher could say, "I can see you worked really hard to understand this concept."
 This reinforces the idea that effort and learning are the keys to success.
 Another example is to use formative assessment to provide feedback focused on improvement, rather than just a grade.